Skip to main content

 The eight core models are:

-The Explorian motor is rated at 2 hp, the Legacy Series motors are all 2.2 hp (with one exception), and the Ascent Series all feature a 2.2-hp motor as well.
-The Legacy Series is Vitamix’s classic line of blenders, which have been in production for many years.
-These blenders have 3-to-4-inch stainless steel blades and are taller than the other blenders.
-With the exception of the 2-hp TurboBlend, all other Legacy Series blenders have a 2.2-hp motor.
-You can easily figure out exactly which core model it is by checking the control layout as well as the motor horsepower rating.
+The Explorian motor is rated at 2 hp; the Legacy Series motors are all 2.2 hp (except one), and the Ascent Series motors are all 2.2 hp as well.
+The Legacy Series is Vitamix’s classic line of blenders, which has been in production for many years.
+These blenders have 3- to 4-inch stainless steel blades and are taller than the other blenders.
+Except for the 2-hp TurboBlend, all other Legacy Series blenders have a 2.2-hp motor.
+You can easily determine which core model it is by checking the control layout and the motor horsepower rating.

 What's common among all Vitamix models?